c3mab/ctf-warlogs/Resecurity-ctf-hacksmartcity.md

 ---

-## 📌 Why This Matters
+Why This Matters

 This wasn't a "guess the flag" kind of game.
-This CTF simulated how real attackers pivot through misconfigurations and logic flaws.
+This CTF simulated how real attackers pivot through misconfigurations and logic flaws, based on futuristic smartcity culture.

-Participating in this exercise **under Resecurity's wing** helped me understand what elite SOC teams and red teams look for when analyzing public-facing infrastructure.

----

-## 📂 Repo Purpose

-This GitHub repo will document:

-- My war logs
-- PoCs and methodology
-- Payloads I crafted
-- What worked, what didn’t
-- What I’d do better next time

-Stay tuned—more CTFs and writeups are coming.
-I’m just getting started.

----

-## ✊ Final Thoughts

-> “CTFs aren’t just games—they’re simulations of real breaches.
-And I don’t just play to win, I play to learn how to **defend** and **exploit** better.”

-This report is part of my **ZeroTrustedd Portfolio**—a growing archive of real-world cybersecurity war stories.